-ForMotiv collects and analyzes over 150+ different “behavioral features” (a few examples can be seen in the image above) which results in tens of thousands of behavioral data points on each individual application.
+ForMotiv collects and analyzes over 150+ curated behavioral features such as hesitation, frustration, confusion, corrections, and hundreds of digital behaviors which results in tens of thousands of behavioral micro-expressions on each individual application.

-This high-definition view of an applicant gives you the insight needed to understand intent more accurately.
+This high-definition view of an applicant gives you the insight needed to predict intent instantly and accurately.

 As Dr. Robin Kiera, Insurance Influencer and Founder of Digitalscouting.de, said…

 He continues, “In the long term, this could trigger a discussion about the core role of the combined ratio in the current insurance model.
-Large insurances may need to change their product lines, refraining from using a positive combined ratio to boost their profitability, because customer behavior and customer demands change.
+Large insurance carriers may need to change their product lines, and refrain from using a positive combined ratio to boost their profitability because customer behavior and customer demands change.
 This would put tremendous pressure on the other pillars of profitability: the efficiency of internal processes and the sales channels.
 Considering the maturity of most insurance markets in the Western world, the loss of profitability probably could not be compensated for with moderate restructuring or uplift of sales, perhaps causing distress in some industry sectors.
 As Victor Hugo once said, “Nothing is stronger than an idea whose time has come.”

 The benefits of adopting a Behavioral Intelligence strategy today and watching the value of the dataset compound will pay massive dividends in the future.